 Oracle released its quarterly critical patch update (CPU) Tuesday, fixing 101 flaws across the company's product line.
-Attackers could exploit 45 of them from remote locations without a username or
+Attackers could exploit 45 of them from remote locations without a username or password.

 "The most severe issues are SQL injection and buffer overflow vulnerabilities," said Amichai Shulman, CTO of Foster City, Calif.-based Imperva Inc., a data security firm.
 Attackers can exploit SQL injection flaws to access the core of the database with full administrative privileges, he said, adding, "The troubling thing about this quarter is that several flaws that were patched before seem to have reappeared."